majimearun/ir-reference-material/lucene-tutorial/README.md

 ### Testing

 1. Initially run the `LuceneTester.java` file.
 If everything is set up properly, it should index the files and search for files containing the word "Ben Stiller".

+2. Make any changes as per the [documentation](https://lucene.apache.org/core/9_9_2/core/index.html) and test them out similarly.
+If you have any doubts feel free to reach out to me.
+As long as it is not directly an answer to the assignment (after the assignment is out), I will be happy to help.